pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/aws-quickstart.md

 ```

 {% hint style="info" %}
-This Quickstart provides helm supports for helm v3.0.0 and v2.12.1.
+This quickstart provides helm supports for helm v3.0.0 and v2.12.1.
 Please pick the script based on your helm version.
 {% endhint %}

 ### **1.3 Install AWS CLI**